zYxDevs/KurumiChatBot/README.md

 - `/start` - Check kurumi is alive or not
 - `/help` - See help menu
 - `/about` - See about this bot
-- `/repo` - Get git repository link
+- `/repo` - Get kurumi repository link

 ## TODO